NikoBiele/RayTraceHeatTransfer.jl/readme.md

 The primary author, developer and maintainer of this repository is Nikolaj Maack Bielefeld.

-The functions for calculating 3D view factors analytically were originally written by Jacob A. Kerkhoff and Michael J. Wagner of University of Wisconsin-Madison, Energy Systems Optimization Lab.
+The functions for calculating 3D view factors analytically were originally written by Jacob A. Kerkhoff and Michael J. Wagner of University of Wisconsin-Madison, Energy Systems Optimization Lab, implementing the method described [here](https://doi.org/10.1016/j.ijheatmasstransfer.2015.07.131)